 - Compressor discharge temperature (T5)

 If all sensors and wiring seem fine, this usually points to the PCB, and it may need replacing.
 Unfortunately, many of these repairs are not suitable for DIY.
-Call your technician right away to get your mini split system running efficiently and safely.
+Call your technician right away to get your mini-split system running efficiently and safely.

 Perform Regular Maintenance

 Schedule regular maintenance with your HVAC professional twice a year.
 This is often done in the spring to prepare for summer, then again in the fall to prepare for the colder months.
-An HVAC technician will do the following at a mini split system checkup:
+An HVAC technician will do the following at a mini-split system checkup:

-- Clean filters and replace if necessary.
+- Clean filters and replace them if necessary

-- Clear out any debris or obstacles in the way of the outdoor unit.
+- Clear out any debris or obstacles in the way of the outdoor unit

-- Clean the coils.
+- Clean the coils

-- Check for leaks of refrigerant.
+- Check for refrigerant leaks

 You can help maintain your system between visits by keeping debris, overgrown landscaping, and snow away from the outdoor unit.
 Check filters occasionally when the unit has been working hard.
 Keep an eye out for wiring, tubing, or valves that don’t look right.
-Be aware of odd smells coming from the unit, both indoors and out.
+Be aware of odd smells coming from the unit, both indoors and outdoors.

 Don’t ignore odd sounds, either.
 Contact your HVAC professional if your senses notice anything unusual.
 And of course, if the temperature isn’t responding as it should, schedule a visit with your technician.

-Mini split systems are the perfect solution for the following types of areas:
+Mini-split systems are the perfect solution for the following types of areas:

-- Smaller homes that don’t need a large central unit.
+- Smaller homes that don’t need a large central unit

-- Single rooms that aren’t heated or cooled efficiently.
+- Single rooms that aren’t heated or cooled efficiently

-- New additions without ductwork.
+- New additions without ductwork

-- New builds when the owner is choosing no ductwork.
+- New builds when the owner is choosing no ductwork

-As you heat and cool your home, keep the system maintained and use the complete guide to common mini split error codes when needed.
+As you heat and cool your home, keep the system maintained and use this complete guide to common mini split error codes when needed.
 In return, a mini split will give you years of comfort with an efficient system.

-At Pioneer Mini Split, we take pride in offering the highest quality mini split systems.
+At Pioneer Mini Split, we take pride in offering the highest quality mini-split systems.
 We offer a floor mini split as well as all other mini split options.
 Browse our online store, or contact us for more information.